-To find out which roles require a disclosure check please see The Appointment Process chapter in Policy, Organisation & Rules.
+To find out which roles require a disclosure check, please see POR Chapter 16: Roles Table.

 British Scouting operates across Europe, the Middle and Far East as well as in other parts of the world.
 Each of the countries has very different criminal justice systems, cultures and mechanisms of safeguarding.

-All volunteers who have been resident in the UK for a period since their 10th birthday must complete a disclosure check through the Disclosure and Barring Service (DBS).
+All volunteers who've been resident in the UK for a period since their 10th birthday must complete a disclosure check through the Disclosure and Barring Service (DBS).

 In addition, any disclosure check that is available in the country in which the adult takes part in Scouting must also be undertaken.